nschloe/tau/README.md

   His calculations are performed in sexagesimal (base 60) digits.
-In section 8, _Transformation of the value of the circumference into the Indian digits under the condition that half of the circumference be one_, he gives the result in decimal digits:
+In section 8, _Transformation of the value of the circumference into the Indian digits under the condition that half of the diameter be one_, he gives the result in decimal digits:

   > We put the digits from left to right onto a half-verse, to get a verse:
   >